Baker: Phase 3 will begin Monday, including reopening of gyms and casinos

 RELATED: These 25 communities have the most COVID-19 cases in Massachusetts

-Outdoor wedding venues, guided tours, fitness centers, and indoor pools will also be permitted to open on July 6, with an array of coronavirus restrictions in place to prevent the spread of the disease.
+Outdoor wedding and performance venues, movie theaters, guided tours, fitness centers, and indoor pools will also be permitted to open on July 6, with an array of coronavirus restrictions in place to prevent the spread of the disease.

 Boston will not move forward with Phase 3 until July 13, according to Baker.